 The Licensing Committee grants, changes or revokes licenses in relation to matters such as alcohol, entertainment and gambling.
 The Licensing Committee has sub-committees which hold hearings where the Council has received objections to specific licenses.

-Links to each Area Committee's webpage, which provide details of each committees' membership, meeting schedule and a record of the decisions they take can be found on the Council's Committee Structure webpage.
+Community Committees membership, meeting schedules and a record of the decisions taken, can be found on the Council's Committee Structure webpage.

 Plans Panels make decisions on planning applications, the use of common land or town or village greens, and public rights of way.
 There are three Plans Panels covering different parts of the City.
 They may also meet together a couple of times a year, as the Joint Plans Panel.